 Severe Propeller Vibrations on ATR 72-212A: BEA Report

-The Bureau d’Enquêtes et d’Analyses (BEA), the French Safety Investigation Authority, released their report in July 2019 (in French) on a series of propeller incidents that occurred due to a vibratory phenomena that was not uncovered in certification testing.
+The Bureau d’Enquêtes et d’Analyses (BEA), the French Safety Investigation Authority, released their report in July 2019 (in French, UPDATE 10 Sept 2019: and now also in English) on a series of propeller incidents that occurred due to a vibratory phenomena that was not uncovered in certification testing.

 Caribbean In Service Event